ShiftForward/mucuchies/README.md

 # Mucuchies

 Mucuchies is ShiftForward's dashboard.
+Following a fully client-side architecture, it needs nothing more than a simple HTTP server to work.
+It combines [Dashing][dash]'s beautiful style with the [Ember.js][ember] great object model and [Handlebars][hbars] templating capabilities.

 ## Build instructions

 You'll be needing node as a development dependency.
-Refer to [node's site][1] to help you with installation instructions.
+Refer to [node's site][node] to help you with installation instructions.

 Once node is installed, run